 While cocaine negatively affects your entire body, the heart and brain are affected the most.
 Because of the way that the drug is ingested, it immediately infiltrates the bloodstream and goes directly to the brain.
 It may be hard to imagine a life without cocaine but just remember that sobriety is within reach.

-Long-Term Effects of Cocaine on the Brain
+Long-Term Effects of Cocaine Use on the Brain

 The way cocaine affects you varies.
 You may experience several of the listed side effects or only show symptoms of one or two.
-There’s no accurate way to tell how are going to react to the drug.
+There’s no accurate way to tell how you are going to react to the drug.
 Even if you are a chronic user, there’s still an unpredictability to account for when using cocaine.
-Various factors contribute to the way your body is able to process and react to the drug.
+Various factors contribute to the way your body is able to process and react to the substance.

 Sometimes the physical damage to your body is not instantaneously visible.
 But the long-term effects of cocaine use can alter the way you think, act, and feel permanently.
 If you are a chronic cocaine user, you may experience: